 If no quota has been allocated to the CPC of the fishing vessel or trap concerned or if it has already been consumed, the catching of bluefin tuna as by-catch is not permitted and CPCs shall take the necessary measures to ensure their release.
-If however such bluefin tuna dies it must be landed, whole and unprocessed, where it shall be subject to confiscation and the appropriate follow-up action.
+If however, such bluefin tuna is dead it shall be landed, and the appropriate follow-up action taken in accordance with the national law.
 CPCs shall report information on such quantities on an annual basis to the ICCAT Secretariat who shall make it available to SCRS.

-The procedures referred to in paragraphs 58, 59, 60, 61, 63, 64, 65 and 94 shall apply to by-catch.
+The procedures referred to in paragraphs 77 to 82 and 108 shall apply to by-catch.